alext-sap/lx-collabo/style_guide/template/hotkeys.md

     Hotkeys only occur in Non-ABAP development environments.

-To translate hotkeys, follow these instructions <may be adapted for your language>:
+_Provide instructions on translating hotkeys for your language below.
+For example:_

-* Choose the same character as in the source.
+* _Choose the same character as in the source._
-* If the letter for the hotkey is not present in the translation, choose a different letter.
+* _If the letter for the hotkey is not present in the translation, choose a different letter._
-* Take care not to place the hotkey in front of a very narrow letter or in front of a special character letter.
+* _Take care not to place the hotkey in front of a very narrow letter or in front of a special character letter._

 See the following examples: